Marketing Focus – The Importance of Marketing Planning

 Here are the key steps to take to produce a marketing plan –

-Step 1: Desired Result/Objective – This should be SMART – Specific, Measureable, Achievable, Realistic and Time bound and sum up what you want to achieve
+Step 1: Desired Result/Objective – This should be SMART – Specific, Measureable, Achievable, Relevant and Time bound and sum up what you want to achieve

 Step 2: SWOT Analysis – Evaluate your Strengths, Weaknesses, Opportunities and Threats